CarlWangChina/QwenFeat-Vocal-Score/README.md

 # VocalVerse Project Overview

+This work sincerely acknowledges the support of previous works such as QwenAudio, SongEval, and MuQ.
+Assessing the Popularity of Singing Timbre with a Multimodal Large Foundation Model.

 ## 📜 License & Copyright

 1. **License Framework**: This project is licensed under the **[CC BY-NC-ND 4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/) (Attribution-NonCommercial-NoDerivs 4.0 International)** license.